 In the summer, we tend to have a few extra hours, so we suggest taking advantage of this time to work on a couple home maintenance tips that will protect your home.

-The toughest part of routine home maintenance is getting started.
+As always, the toughest part of routine home maintenance remains started.
 To help, then try to create some family fun around chores to change the attitude and behavior around cleaning.

 1. Create Chore Checklists

 This might be a wishlist, but creating habits around chores will make an impact the rest of the year as well!